OfficeDev/office-ui-fabric-core/ghdocs/TUTORIAL.md

 |-- css/
 ```

-Now open up your favorite text editor or IDE and create a new file called index.html in the root `todo/` directory, containg a simple HTML document:
+Now open up your favorite text editor or IDE and create a new file called index.html in the root `todo/` directory, containing a simple HTML document:

 ```html
 <!DOCTYPE html>